r4v3n-k/r4v3n-k.github.io/_posts/2024-02-23-linked_list.md

 # Concept

-A [linked list](https://en.wikipedia.org/wiki/Linked_list) is a data structure that consists of a collection of nodes, whose order is not related to their physical placement in memory.
+A [linked list](https://en.wikipedia.org/wiki/Linked_list) is a data structure that consists of a collection of nodes whose order is not related to their physical placement in memory.

 Each node contains data and pointers which refer to different nodes in the sequence.
-The first node in the list is called as `Head`, and the last node is called as `Tail`.
+The first node in the list is called `Head`, and the last is called `Tail`.
-There are some variations in a linked list according to what each node points to sequentially.
+There are many different variations for a linked list according to what each node points to sequentially.

 ## Singly Linked List

 There is only one pointer in a node that refers to the next node in the sequence.

+The tail node in a singly linked list has no pointer to the next node because the next node does not exist.
+In addition, the singly linked list does not provide access to previous nodes from every node.

 {% highlight terminal %}